xAI Teases Grok 4.20 With Improved Multimodal and Reduced Hallucinations

 Building on Grok 4.1's Hallucination Gains

-Grok 4.1's reduction of hallucination rates from 12% to 4.2% was a meaningful improvement, roughly cutting the problem by two-thirds. xAI achieved this through a combination of improved training data curation, reinforcement learning from human feedback focused specifically on factual accuracy, and architectural changes that give the model better calibration of its own uncertainty.
+Grok 4.1's reduction of hallucination rates from 12% to 4.2% was a meaningful improvement, roughly cutting the problem by two-thirds. xAI hit this through a combination of improved training data curation, reinforcement learning from human feedback focused specifically on factual accuracy, and architectural changes that give the model better calibration of its own uncertainty.

 Grok 4.20 is expected to push hallucination rates even lower, though xAI has not yet released specific numbers.
 In their preview materials, the company describes a new "factual grounding" system that cross-references the model's outputs against a curated knowledge base in real time.
-When the model is about to generate a claim that cannot be verified, it flags the uncertainty to the user rather than presenting it as fact.
+When the model is about to generate a claim that can't be verified, it flags the uncertainty to the user rather than presenting it as fact.

 Expanded Multimodal Capabilities

-Grok 4.20 expands the model's ability to understand and generate content across multiple modalities: text, images, and video.
+Grok 4.20 expands the model's ability to understand and create content across multiple modalities: text, images, and video.
 While Grok 4.1 already had basic image understanding, the new version promises substantial improvements in visual reasoning, including the ability to analyze complex charts, understand spatial relationships in photographs, and process video content.

 On the image generation side, xAI has improved the quality and consistency of Grok's image outputs.
 The company's Aurora image generation model, integrated into Grok, produces higher-resolution images with better adherence to prompts and fewer artifacts.
 Early previews suggest the quality is competitive with the best dedicated image generation models, though independent comparisons have not yet been published.